MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Conclusion

 \section{Conclusion}

 In this study, we propose MemWeaver, a novel framework that addresses the challenge of deep personalization from unstructured user histories by restructuring them into a hierarchical memory.
 The framework's core innovation is the effective interaction between its two memory components.
 The behavioral memory grounds the model in specific, contextual actions, and the cognitive memory provides abstract guidance on long-term preferences.
-This powerful combination provides a comprehensive representation for generating content deeply aligned with a user's latent preferences.
 Crucially, the framework also supports efficient incremental updates, ensuring its scalability and responsiveness in dynamic applications.
 Extensive experiments on the six datasets of the LaMP benchmark demonstrate the efficacy of this approach.
 We hope our framework offers new inspiration for the future of user behavior modeling.